Our subantarctic glaciers: why are they retreating?

 At the end of the 1980s, a total of 29 glacier basins and 41 termini with a total estimated ice volume of about 14 km3 covered 70 percent of the island.
 The island's steep topography means that glaciers are relatively thin - about 55m deep on average.
 The largest glacier, Gotley, originating on the island's highest point, Mawson Peak (2745 m) is 27 km2 in area and 13.2 km long.
 Smaller glaciers such as Nares, Mary Powell, Brown, Deacock and those on the Laurens Peninsula have significantly receded, but the larger glaciers such as Gotley, Abbotsmith, Downes and Ealey show little or no change since 1947.

-Most recorded volcanic activity appears to have been centred on Mawson Peak (see over, top left) and its southwest flank (see Quilty and Wheller, 2000), but this has had very little effect on the size of the glaciers on that flank, Gotley and Lied.
+Most recorded volcanic activity appears to have been centred on Mawson Peak and its southwest flank (see Quilty and Wheller, 2000), but this has had very little effect on the size of the glaciers on that flank, Gotley and Lied.
 Heat conducts slowly in snow and the melt water quickly becomes steam, resulting in a dampened response (Major and Newell, 1989).
 Thin deposits of volcanic ash will reduce albedo and accelerate melt, but thicker deposits of debris and cooled lava will remain on the snow or ice for many years, insulating it against solar radiation and thus reducing melt.

 In simple terms, a glacier can be viewed as a large 'balance sheet' - what goes in as snow accumulation must go out through melt loss or calving of ice if it extends to the coast.
 If the water equivalent of what goes in is less than what goes out, then the glacier will be 'in the red' and it will recede back from the melt zone to a cooler, higher elevation where both components are 'balanced'.